The difference between the top landscape photographers and everyone else

 Time

 The right timing always depends on the spot you want to shoot and where the sun is rising or setting at this place.
-In my opinion, this usually results in two or maybe even just one time slot per day when you should be at any particular spot: during sunrise or during sunset.
+In my opinion, this usually results in two or maybe even just one-time slot per day when you should be at any particular spot: during sunrise or during sunset.

 There are always exceptions to the rule, but that's probably the best available light you can get for your photos.
 Both events consist of 3 different parts: the golden hour, the sunrise/sunset itself, and the blue hour.
-The sunset, for example, starts with the golden hour and, after the sunset itself, you still have the blue hour you should use until the sky gets black.
+The sunset, for example, starts with the golden hour, and, after the sunset itself, you still have the blue hour you should use until the sky gets black.

-Afterwards the sky is usually too dark, resulting in a huge black part of your image with nearly zero details.
+Afterward, the sky is usually too dark, resulting in a huge black part of your image with nearly zero details.
 Unless you are at this spot to shoot the stars, this is when you normally stop shooting.

 Sunset at Kennedy Bridge, Bonn